timadevelop/bindings/README.md

 Convert `csv` or `json` files to `alias` or other formats.

-__basic usage scenario is:__ import keymap file from popular editor (or `csv/json` key-value), look at key bindings, change some binding, convert it to a other representation (atom/vim/sublime or alias)
+__basic usage scenario is:__ import keymap from `csv/json` key-value file, look at key bindings, change some of them and convert it to other representation (atom/vim/sublime or alias)

 ![in action](./samples/bindings.gif)